907sjl/referrals_powerbi/README.md

 ```
 The core layer calculates the number of referrals sent to the clinic that aged 90 days.
 The calculated column **# Sent** assists with this measure.
 This column is either 1 or 0 for a single referral and sums to the number of referrals sent.
 This column is created in the Power Query load to make the data model easier to read and use.

-The DAX function DATEADD is used to include referrals that reached 90 days of age during the month.
+A slicer on the report page selects a single month at a time.
+The DAX function DATEADD is used as a filter in this measure to include referrals that reached 90 days of age during the month.
 This works by filtering the **Standard Calendar** dimension to dates that are 90 days prior to each date in the currently selected month.
-The month is selected in a slicer on the page.
 DATEADD passes a table with those dates to the CALCULATE function as a filter.
 ![Month slicer on report page](images/clinic_slicer.jpg)
 The **Referral** table and the **Standard Calendar** table share a relationship on the date when the referral is sent to the clinic.
 Filtering **Standard Calendar** also filters referrals to those that were sent 90 days prior to any date in the selected month.